Anselm Feuerbach

 Anselm Feuerbach (12 September 1829 – 4 January 1880) was a German painter.
-He was the leading classicist painter of the German 19th-century school.
+He was the leading neoclassical painter of the German 19th-century school.

 Biography

 Early life

 Feuerbach was born at Speyer, the son of the archaeologist Joseph Anselm Feuerbach and the grandson of the legal scholar Paul Johann Anselm Ritter von Feuerbach.
 The house of his birth is now a small museum.

 Between 1845 and 1848 he attended the Düsseldorf Academy, where he was taught by Johann Wilhelm Schirmer, Wilhelm von Schadow, and Carl Sohn.
 He went on to the Munich Academy, but in 1850, along with a number of other dissatisfied students, he moved to the academy at Antwerp, where he studied under Gustav Wappers.
 Feuerbach moved to Paris in 1851, where he was a pupil of Thomas Couture until 1854.
 It was in Paris that he produced his first masterpiece, Hafiz at the Fountain (1852).